dharmatype/Bebas-Neue/README.md

 Almost all European languages are supported by Pro.

 One more big thing is...
 Bebas Neue Pro has Italics!
-Please don't use sloped Beas Neue.
+Please don't use sloped Bebas Neue.
 Pro has proper Italics!

 Bebas Neue "Pro" can extend your possibilities.
 Be the first to use this professional and premium Bebas Neue!